Iceball457/Mythweaver/Absorption Points.md

+---
+tags:
+  - Definition
+---
 Absorption is used to improve the survivability of characters.

-Absorption points from the same [Source](./Source.md) do not stack.
+Absorption points that last "1 turn" are removed at the start of that character's turn.

 When a [character](./Character.md) takes damage, they may remove an absorption point instead of marking [damage](./Damage.md).